 Example III: Somnang

 As her car plowed into the flatbed trailer, Annabelle was decapitated.
 Her Toyota ended up under the old Kenworth, and it took a long time for emergency services to cut her out.
-Police explained to Annabelle’s distraught husband that traffic had stopped at the new traffic light, and Annabelle had not seen them.
-Somnang cried, “But why did they put a traffic light there?
+Police explained to Annabelle’s distraught husband that traffic had stopped at the new traffic light, and Annabelle had not seen it.
+Somnang cried, “But why put a traffic light there?
 Why stop traffic on a highway?
 This kind of accident will happen if you do!”

 “Yes, sir,” the police agreed.
 “It is not the first time this has happened, but that is not our job, sir; we only enforce the laws.
 We don’t decide where to put traffic lights.”